Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational

 The method of variational bootstrapping, based on canonical variational completion, allows one to construct a Lagrangian for a physical theory depending on two sets of field variables, starting from a guess of the field equations for only one such set.
-This setup is particularly appealing for the construction of modified theories of gravity since one can take lessons from GR for the “educated guess” of the metric field equations; the field equations for the other fields are then fixed by the obtained Lagrangian (up to terms completely independent from the metric tensor).
+This setup is particularly appealing for the construction of modified theories of gravity, since one can take lessons from GR for an “educated guess” of the metric field equations; the field equations for the other fields are then fixed by the obtained Lagrangian (up to terms that are completely independent from the metric tensor).

-In the present paper, we explore the applications of variational bootstrapping in the context of metric-affine theories of gravity.
-We find those metric-affine models which are, in a variational sense, closest to the $\Lambda$CDM model of cosmology.
-The method then allows to find ``corrected'' metric equations and to ``bootstrap'' the connection field equations.
+In the present paper, we apply variational bootstrapping to determine metric-affine models which are, in a variational sense, closest to the $\Lambda$CDM model of cosmology.
+Starting from an ``educated guess'' that formally resembles the Einstein field equations with a cosmological ``constant'' (actually, a scalar function built from the metric and the connection) and a dark matter term, the method then allows to find ``corrected'' metric equations and to ``bootstrap'' the connection field equations.

-The Lagrangians obtained via this method, though imposing some restricting criteria, encompass a wide variety of metric-affine models.
-In particular, they allow for quadratic metric-affine theories only if these avoid non-linear terms in the curvature tensor.
+Lagrangians obtained via this method, though imposing some restricting criteria, still encompass a wide variety of metric-affine models.
+In particular, they allow for a subclass of quadratic metric-affine theories restricted to linear terms in the curvature tensor.